 Change the font: Select a collection, typeface, or style (such as Bold).
 To search for a font, select All Fonts in the Collection column, click the Search button , then type the font name in the search field.

 Change the font size: Drag the slider or select a size in the list.
-If sizes aren’t shown, click the Action pop-up menu, choose Edit Sizes, then select Fixed List, Adjustable Slider, or both.
+To change the range of the slider or add font sizes to the list, click the Action pop-up menu, then choose Edit Sizes.

 Change the font color: Click the Text Color button, then select a color in the Colors window.
 See Use colors in documents.

 Underline or strike through text: Click the Text Underline or Text Strikethrough button, then choose an option from the pop-up menu, such as Double.
 To change the line color, choose Color from the pop-up menu, then click a color.

 Insert emoji, characters, and symbols: Click the Action pop-up menu, then choose Characters.
 See Use emoji and symbols.

 Set typographic options: Click the Action pop-up menu, then choose Typography.
 If the selected font includes typography options, select or deselect them.